The Interaction of Moving $\mathbf{Q\bar{Q}}$ and QQq in the Thermal Plasma: Numerical Results and Discussion

 The critical points for $\mathrm{QQq}$ can be determined similarly, however, it possesses an additional property.
-At high temperature and/or rapidity QQq can dissociate at a certain distance.
-However, At extreme high temperature and/or rapidity the QQq can not exit judged from the force balance.
+At high temperature and/or rapidity $\mathrm{QQq}$ can dissociate at a certain distance.
+However, At extreme high temperature and/or rapidity the $\mathrm{QQq}$ can not exist judged from the force balance.
+These maximum $(T,\eta)$ points can be obtained through Eqs. (\ref{f1}).

+From the Cornell potential perspective of QQq, $A_{eff}$ characterizes the interaction strength at short distances, while $\sigma_{eff}$ reflects the long-range interaction strength.
+Building upon our previous definition of the effective coupling for QQq through $A_{eff}$, we can analogously define its string tension

+The confined QQq also possesses an imaginary wall.
+Its inter-heavy-quark distance $L$ similarly diverges when the baryon vertex $r_v$ approaches $r_w$, as demonstrated in Fig. \ref{QQqrw}.
+And the temperature dependence of the $\sigma _{\mathrm{QQq}}$ is plotted in Fig. \ref{st2}.
+Similarly, the $\sigma _{\mathrm{QQq}}$ decreases with increasing temperature and drops to zero at critical temperature.
+And just like the effective coupling, the string tension of QQq is significantly lower than that of $\mathrm{Q\Bar{Q}}$.
 Base on the previous discussion, we can draw out the state diagrams of $\mathrm{Q\Bar{Q}}$ and $\mathrm{QQq}$ on the $(T, \eta)$ plane as in Fig. \ref{fig6}.
-The detailed discussions about the state diagram have already been completed in our previous work \cite{Liu:2023hoq}.